tjchambers/reek/README.md

 end
 ```

-Reek will report the following code smells in this file:
+`reek` will report the following code smells in this file:

 ```
 $ reek demo.rb